PacktPublishing/Full-Stack-Web-Development-with-Remix/README.md

 ## Technical requirements

 To follow along, you will need a computer that can run Node.js.
 All common operation systems should suffice.
-Please install both Node.js and npm on your machine.
+Please install both Node.js (version 18 or higher) and npm on your machine.
 An editor such as VS Code is recommended.

 You can download Node.js and npm here: https://nodejs.org/en/download/.

 ## How to approach the content of the book?